dbroeglin/aigbb-devcontainer/README.md

 > [!NOTE]
 > Azure AI Search is not provisioned by default due to the increased cost
 > and provisioning time.

+### Start working

+You can start working straight away by modifying `notebooks/SampleNotebook.ipynb`!

 ## Contents